 I am a doctoral candidate in the Department of History.

-I am also interested in the comparative history of women and gender, the history of citizenship and religion and comparative colonialism.
+I am also interested in the history of citizenship, comparative colonialism, and gender and sexuality in modern South Asia.

 I received my B.A. in History from Presidency College, Calcutta.